tachiyomiorg/website/website/src/docs/guides/getting-started.md

 ### Adding sources

-Once **Tachiyomi** is installed on your device, you can use various methods to get series.
+Once **Tachiyomi** is installed on your device, you can bring your own content to read from various sources:

 :::: tabs
 == Local source